inwenis/blog/posts/post02.md

 # Exercises in bash/shell/scripting

-I think that being fluent in the shell/scripting of you choice allows you to improve your work by 20%.
+Being fluent in shell/scripting allows you to improve your work by 20%.
 It doesn't take you to another level.
-You don't suddenly poses the knowlege to implement flawless distributed transactions but you get some things done much faster.
-Less frustration.
-I often have/had this thought of "if only I knew bash/PowerShell better I would be able to find this information in minutes".
+You don't suddenly poses the knowledge to implement flawless distributed transactions but some things get done much faster with no frustration.

-So I thouth I'll collect exercies for others to practice their shell skills.
+Here is my collection of shell/scripting exercises for others to practice shell skills.

-As a side note - I'm still not sure if I should learn more PowerShell or try out a different Shell.
-Or perhaps do everything in F# since you can have .fsx files.
-PowerShell is just so ugly.
+A side note - I'm still not sure if I should learn more PowerShell, try out a different shell or do everything in F# fsx.
+PowerShell is just so ugly ;(

 ## Exercise 1